-Second, our oracles differ from that of~\cite{CCS24,BCN24} as both works rely on the common Haar random state model, whereas we consider an oracle corresponding to random subset states.
+Second, our oracle differs from that of~\cite{CCS24,BCN24} as both works are based on the common Haar random state model and their unitarized version.
+In contrast, we consider an oracle corresponding to random subset states.
 Even though random subset states of appropriate size are known to be statistically close to Haar random states~\cite{JMW23,GB23}, this does not imply our oracle separation of OWSGs from \qefid pairs in \Cref{thm:efid-vs-owsg} also holds under the oracles considered in~\cite{CCS24,BCN24}, and vice-versa.
 This is because the statistical indistinguishability in~\cite{JMW23,GB23} is an average-case guarantee, which implies that the two oracle distributions are indistinguishable only on average.
-Hence, even if there exists an oracle in the support of one distribution relative to which every construction of the primitive (say OWSGs) is broken by an adversary, there might not exist such an oracle, and such an adversary in the second distribution.
+Hence, even if there exists an oracle in the support of one distribution relative to which an adversary breaks every construction of the primitive (say OWSGs), there might not exist such an oracle and such an adversary in the second distribution.